teronlabs/decimate/src/README.md

         * When True, results for each of the individual IID tests in the "passList" are printed for each result item, one per line.
         * When False, each result item is summarised in a single line of output, with only the results of the worst individual IID test listed.
         * NOTE: When printAllIndividTestResults = False, if more than one individual IID test is 'worst', only one is printed.
-        * NOTE: 'worst' is considered to be the test(s) with the minimum number of passes, and of those, the test(s) with the maximum number of tests.
+        * NOTE: 'Worst' is chosen from the failing tests, or from all tests if none fail.
+'Worst' is considered to be the test(s) with the minimum number of passes, and of those, the test(s) with the maximum number of tests.
     * printSorted: Set to True if a copy of the resultsList should be sorted before printing.
 Otherwise, results are grouped by platform but printed unsorted.
         * NOTE: A copy of the resultsList is sorted before the results are printed, so that the original list remains unsorted but the results are printed in a sorted order.
 * Usage: